matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 much complexity we can take on.
 And we need to be frank about the fact that there is a limit to that.
 But if it is actually far away from our capabilities, it is never going to become easy.
-And yet it may be something that we have to accomplish.
+And yet it may be something we have to accomplish.
 So what are we going to do about that?

 And the other thing about easiness, and the big difference between it and simplicity, is that it is relative.
 Something is hard for me